2025 Solar Incentives Guide for Suisun City, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-The ITC applies to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+The ITC applies to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum amount you can claim.

-To understand exactly how much the ITC could save you, talk to your local Suisun City solar panel installation expert.
+To know exactly how much money the ITC could save you, speak with your local Suisun City solar panel installation expert.

 State & Local Solar Incentives